 - Before leaving the smart room, be sure the area is clean and neat and the whiteboard is erased.

 - When leaving the OAL, notify the lab consultant that you're done using the room.
-A consultant will lock the room.
+A consultant will close the room.

 Below are some general technical instructions.